KLayout/klayout/README.md

 ## Running the Test Suite (Linux)

-Go to the build directory and enter
+Go to the build directory (i.e. "bin-release") and enter

     export TESTTMP=testtmp    # path to a directory that will hold temporary data (will be created) export TESTSRC=..         # path to the source directory